What do you want to know about it?

 This region I had a car, and am not able to comment on how easy it is to get around with public transport, but again you can buy a ski pass that covers several different mountains.

-Absolutely FANTASTIC skiing!!!! over 9 years ago
+Absolutely FANTASTIC skiing!!!! about 10 years ago

 There are more than 600 ski resorts in Austria ranging from small villages with just a couple of lifts to big commercial ski resorts.
 If you are going early or late in the season then you will want to go to a resort with a high altitude to guarantee the snow conditions.
 Most of the more popular resorts have a very modern lift system meaning minimal queues.
 Most also offer amazing toboggan/Sledge runs which are fun for all.